 - On the ribbon, click the Share tab.
-In the Export group, click Layout.
+In the Output group, click Export Layout.

-- In the Export Layout window, name the layout San Francisco Job and Housing Growth and choose the folder you want to save it to.
+- In the Export Layout window, for Name, type San Francisco Job and Housing Growth and choose the folder you want to save it to.

 You now have a saved copy of the project to print or embed in the layout of another printed report.
 The graphic you created is high quality and suitable for the citizen audience you want to reach.